cfh294/RandomTools/README.md

 A repository for scripts and tools with no current home

 ## toggleGrails

+### NOTE: [SDKMAN](http://sdkman.io/usage.html#default) does this!
+I wrote this out of neccessity because sdkman was not working on my computer at the time!
+While this script is no longer needed, it was still a good exercise in basic bash programming!

 Shell script that allows the user to quickly toggle from their current grails version to the one they want on Unix systems.
 I created this because I'm working on two projects simultaneously that are using two different versions of grails.